"The future isn't what you thought. It's what I am!"

 - In the first film, MacLeod hangs onto the past as an antique dealer, and uses his old mentor's sword.
 In contrast, the Kurgan embraces the newest music and fashions, and wields a high-tech collapsible sword.

 - Played straight in Timeline.
-It's somewhat justified because the villain is a genius who would meet foreigners at bars and go home at night speaking their language on a fairly basic level, but with no accent.
+The villain is a genius who would meet foreigners at bars and go home at night speaking their language on a fairly basic level, but with no accent.
 How his language ability survived severe brain damage is not explained.

 - Inverted in C. S. Lewis's The Chronicles of Narnia.
 The children are always quickly accepted by the Narnians, but Queen Jadis was openly mocked for trying to take over England.